Internships

 Qualifications:

-No experience required.
-The ideal candidate for this position will have interest in and/or curiosity about old buildings and their construction and repair.
-The ability to follow instructions and use tools safely will be important.
+No experience necessary.
+The ideal candidate will have interest in and/or curiosity about old buildings and their construction and repair.
+The ability to follow instructions and safety protocols will be important.
 Reliable transportation and the ability to engage in moderate physical activity is required.

 For more information or to apply: